UESTC-nnLab/SSTNet/README.md

 </table>

-- PR curve on DAUB and IRDST datasets.
+- PR curves on DAUB and IRDST datasets.
 - We provide the results on [DAUB](./readme/DAUB_results) and [IRDST](./readme/IRDST_results), and you can plot them using Python.

 <img src="/readme/PR1.png" width="500px">